mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 use most forms and applications online without taking your hands off of the keyboard.

-Power users love this feature, and people who can't use a mouse depend on it.
+Power users love this feature; people who can't use a mouse depend on it.

-Fortunately, this works automatically in most cases.
-However, there are a few things that you can do which cause this to break down.
+Fortunately, this works automatically in most cases; however, there are a few things that you can do which cause this to break down.

 **Positioning that Doesn't Match Document Order**